-In MicroEJ SDK, create a new MicroEJ Tool launch, Run > Run Configurations > MicroEJ Tool, choose your Platform, select Kernel API Generator for the Settings options, and don't forget to set the output folder.
+In MicroEJ SDK, create a new MicroEJ Tool launch, Run > Run Configurations > MicroEJ Tool, choose your

 Define the classpath to use in the Configuration tab, and Press Run .
 A kernel.api file is generated in the output folder and it contains all classes, methods and fields found in the given classpath.